Perfect conductor

+In electrostatics, a perfect conductor is an idealized model for real conducting materials.
+The defining property of a perfect conductor is that static electric field and the charge density both vanish in its interior.
+If the conductor has excess charge, it accumulates as an infinitesimally thin layer of surface charge.
+An external electric field is screened from the interior of the material by rearrangement of the surface charge.

-A perfect conductor or perfect electric conductor (PEC) is an idealized material exhibiting infinite electrical conductivity or, equivalently, zero resistivity (cf. perfect dielectric).
+Alternatively, a perfect conductor is an idealized material exhibiting infinite electrical conductivity or, equivalently, zero resistivity (cf. perfect dielectric).
 While perfect electrical conductors do not exist in nature, the concept is a useful model when electrical resistance is negligible compared to other effects.
 One example is ideal magnetohydrodynamics, the study of perfectly conductive fluids.
 Another example is electrical circuit diagrams, which carry the implicit assumption that the wires connecting the components have no resistance.
-Yet another example is in computational electromagnetics, where PEC can be simulated faster, since the parts of equations that take finite conductivity into account can be neglected.
+Yet another example is in computational electromagnetics, where perfect conductor can be simulated faster, since the parts of equations that take finite conductivity into account can be neglected.